Kepware Server V7

 “Perform licensing operations online when possible”

-If you are running KEPServerEX V6 then you may have the ability to "Perform licensing operations online when possible".
+If you are running Kepware Server V6 then you may have the ability to "Perform licensing operations online when possible".
 Dependent upon Windows Updates being current, user has option to use the Automatic licensing feature instead of manually logging onto the My Kepware portal to upload and download "request and response" files.

 When you open the License Utility a Checkbox will be present at the bottom as shown below: